MisterJulsen/MinecraftCommunityServer/rules.md

 ## Public areas

 > [!NOTE]
-> **DEFINITION:** All locations that are accessible for public usage or connected to the server's global infrastructure (e.g., road, rail, or pathway networks).
-This includes train stations, markets, central paths, and public bridges.
+> **DEFINITION:** All locations that are accessible or intended for public usage or are connected to the server's global infrastructure (e.g. road, rail).

 - ### Usage
   Public areas are accessible to all players.
-Respect the existing infrastructure and structures and do not change anything without permission.
-Avoid destruction.
+Respect the existing infrastructure and buildings and do not change anything without permission.
+Avoid destruction!
 - ### Coordination
-  Major changes or construction projects in public areas (e.g. streets, train stations) must be coordinated in advance with the community or the server management.
+  Major changes or construction projects in public areas (e.g. highway roads, train stations) must be coordinated in advance with the community or the server management.
 - ### Design and functionality
-  Structures in public areas should be practical, accessible and aesthetically pleasing.
+  Structures in public areas should be accessible and aesthetically pleasing.
 Chaos, destruction and uncoordinated constructions must be avoided.
 - ### Connection to infrastructure
-  All public buildings (e.g. train stations, bridges) that should be connected to the public infrastructure, especially if it is a global and sensitive system (e.g. public rail network), must first be communicated with the responsible authorities or the server management.
+  All public buildings (e.g. train stations, bridges) that should be connected to the public infrastructure, especially if it is a global and sensitive system (like the public rail network), must first be communicated with the responsible authorities or the server management.

 ## Server resource usage